allebb/metar/README.md

 [![Latest Unstable Version](https://poser.pugx.org/ballen/metar/v/unstable)](https://packagist.org/packages/ballen/metar)
 [![License](https://poser.pugx.org/ballen/metar/license)](https://packagist.org/packages/ballen/metar)

-A PHP library to query airport METAR information, the library queries real-world METAR data direct from the National Oceanic and Atmospheric Administration (NOAA) aka.
-US National Weather service.
+A PHP library to query airport METAR information, the library queries real-world METAR data direct from the National Oceanic and Atmospheric Administration (NOAA) and optionally for VATSIM.

-> As far as I am aware VATSIM also utilises real-world METAR data too but I'd recommend switching the 'service provider' to NOAA just incase!!
+__The default provider that is configured by this library is NOAA, if you decide to change the provider to VATSIM you SHOULD NOT use it for real-world METAR reports.__

 Requirements
 ------------